oswaldobapvicjr/performetrics/README.md

 - **System time:** the time spent by the OS kernel to execute all the basic/system level operations on behalf of your application (such as context switching, resource allocation, etc.)

+**Performetrics** provides convenient objects for time evaluations with support to all of the abovementioned counters.

 ---

 ## How to use it

 ### Example 1: Using the `Stopwatch` class

-The `Stopwatch` is a convenient object for timings with support to all of the abovementioned counters.

-1. Add `performetrics` to the class path and import the `Stopwatch` to you Java class:
+1. Add **Performetrics** to your project and the following import to your class:

     ```java
     import net.obvj.performetrics.Stopwatch;
     ```

-2. At any point of your code, create a new `Stopwatch` object and start it:
+2. Create a stopwatch and start it:

     ```java
     Stopwatch sw = new Stopwatch();
     sw.start();
     ```

-    > **Note:** Alternatively, the factory method `Stopwatch.createStarted()` can be used to create a started stopwatch for convenience.
+    > **Hint:** Alternatively, the factory method `Stopwatch.createStarted()` may create a started stopwatch for convenience.

-3. Execute the part of the code you want to profile and then stop the watch using the `stop()` method.
+3. Execute the the code to be profiled and then stop the watch:

+    ```java
+    sw.stop();
+    ```

 4. Get the elapsed time for a particular counter (e.g. CPU time):